-First of all, your calendar should have an easy-to-use interface.
+First of all, your calendar should have not only a great tech-stack, but an easy-to-use interface.
 It’s a calendar, so don’t build in a learning curve.
 You should focus on the UI and UX design to make your calendar stand out.
 This can be achieved with bright colors, round shapes, and shadows.
-Or instead of attracting attention with bright colors and unusual shapes, you can stick to a minimalist design to let users focus on the main functionality of your app.
+Or instead of attracting attention with bright colors and unusual shapes, you can stick to a minimalist design to let users focus on your app's functionality.

 But to attract users, your design has to be more than just colorful and unusual.
 It has to allow users to easily find free slots in the calendar, book appointments, and share and group events – and all of that has to be possible in a couple taps or clicks.
 Also, you should consider adding the ability to tag people in events or invite them to participate.
 You’ll find these features in Google Calendar.
 In addition, it lets users search and sign up for different calendars that contain national holidays, historical dates, and other dates of interest.